 - Increase productivity to surpass industry benchmarks for service delivery

 The DMV will offer a variety of critical services throughout the State and will accommodate the varying needs of customers.
-It provides services to the most populous state in the country and is often the government agency Californians interact with the most.
+It provides services to the most populous and diverse state in the country and is often the government agency Californians interact with the most.

 - Increase overall customer satisfaction